19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Items/Known Equipment/Armor.md

 # Armor

 These are well known armor sets.
 A PC might end up using a special armor for their character.
 These are a starting point for a character, and provide context for the baseline in this world.
+They can be reskinned as appropriate for the character and setting.

 While there are no hard cutoffs of light / medium / heavy armor, armor slots provide a smooth scale for how heavy armor is.